JiaojiaoYe1994/jiaojiaoye.github.com/posts/paper/segmentation.md

 Different from classification and object detection, segmentation describes the process of classifying each pixels to a certain class.
 Essentially, segmentation is pixel-level classification.
 According to fidelity of classification, it can be divided into the following areas:

+### Superpixels

+Superpixels can be defined as a set of pixels, which has similary features such as color, texture.
+Note here, one object can be split into several superpixels.
+One usual way to detct superpixels is SLIC(Simple linear iterative clustering), it was proposed by Achanta in 2010.
+The idea is to transform RGB image to CIELAB and 5D feature vector, then cluster pixels according to distance measured using 5D feature vector.

 ### Semantic segmentation